Blizzard conditions hit the Midwest while wildfires and tornadoes threaten Central US

 "Before plants are growing,” Jackson said, “there's a lot of dry fuel out there.”

 The fire threat ramped up Tuesday and persisted Wednesday in the region, with renewed risk in parts of Oklahoma still reeling from an outbreak of wildfires that started Friday.
-More than 400 homes were severely damaged or destroyed, and at least four people died due to the fires or high winds, including a person killed in a vehicle accident as a result of poor visibility due to dust or smoke, officials said.
+More than 400 homes were severely damaged or destroyed, and at least four people died due to the fires or high winds, officials said.

+The Texas A&M Forest Service reported Wednesday that they responded to 14 new wildfires Tuesday that burned 18,518 acres across Texas.

+One fire near Borger, Texas, in the state's panhandle cut power, led to evacuations and threatened 1,201 homes late Tuesday, according to the city's post on Facebook.

 The potential for severe thunderstorms plagued central Illinois Wednesday afternoon with risks of hail, strong wind and tornadoes.
 Much of Illinois and Indiana were forecasted to be under slight risk, with lower risk further south through the Tennessee Valley.